mikepthomas/projects/_posts/printer-am8.md

 I have an extra SKR Pico that I received when I purchased a Formbot [Voron 0.2](printer-voron-0.2) kit.

 It will be flashed with [Klipper Firmware](https://www.klipper3d.org/) as the Pico does not support Marlin.
-The SKR Pico has 4 integrated stepper motors which will be enough to run the Switchwire Mod's the 2 XZ stepper motors, the Y Stepper and the Extruder.
+The SKR Pico has 4 integrated stepper motors which will be enough to run the Switchwire mod's the 2 XZ stepper motors, the Y Stepper and the Extruder.

 | Item                                 | Quantity | Received | Notes                                                                         |
 | ------------------------------------ | -------- | -------- | ----------------------------------------------------------------------------- |